omeldar/raytracer/README.md

     in discriminant > 0
 ```

-We then have to update our `traceRay` function:
+We then have to update our `traceRay` function to include checking for collisions with our sphere:

 ```haskell
 import qualified Vec3 as V